Create your AI that knows when to say "I don't know." Try it on your data →

 Does the AI assistant on my website run on ChatGPT or on my own website server?

 The chat window appears on your website, but in most setups the AI processing runs in a provider cloud, often OpenAI or Azure OpenAI, not on your own server unless you host a model endpoint yourself.
-You can diagnose your setup by integration type: a script widget usually sends user messages to the vendor’s domain, where inference runs and logs are stored under that vendor’s retention policy; an iframe embed is similar, with data handled inside the iframe provider; a direct API integration lets your backend call the model API, so you control your app logs and retention settings, while the model vendor still receives prompts.
-From documentation audit findings, browser-only implementations cannot safely keep API keys secret, so production deployments use a server proxy.
-Before launch, check the exact API endpoint/domain and data processing terms, as you would with Intercom or Drift.
+You can diagnose your setup by integration type: a script widget usually sends user messages to the vendor domain, where inference runs and logs are stored under that vendor retention policy; an iframe embed is similar, with data handled inside the iframe provider; a direct API integration lets your backend call the model API, so you control your app logs and retention settings, while the model vendor still receives prompts.
+Browser-only implementations cannot safely keep secret API keys private, so production deployments use a server proxy for secret credentials.
+Before launch, check the exact API endpoint/domain and data processing terms.

 How do I create a new AI agent and train it on my website pages without code?

-You can launch a no-code website agent in one session: create the agent, paste your sitemap URL or key page URLs, run crawl and indexing, review imported sources for duplicates, then publish by adding one widget script in your site footer or Google Tag Manager; many teams go live in under 30 minutes, and initial indexing is often 5 to 15 minutes for sites under 200 pages.
+You can launch a no-code website agent in one session: create the agent, paste your sitemap URL or key page URLs, run crawl and indexing, review imported sources for duplicates, then publish by adding one widget script in your site footer or Google Tag Manager.
 Your chat appears on your domain with your branding, while model hosting and retrieval run in the provider backend; visitors stay on your site, and you can re-sync pages anytime.
 If content changes weekly, turn on scheduled re-crawls.
 If you need logged-in user context, enable identity passing before publish.
 For mid-volume e-commerce, start with FAQ plus top support pages, review transcripts for gaps, then expand.
-Documentation audits of Intercom Fin and Zendesk AI show similar setup patterns and URL caps on lower tiers.

 What code should I add to my website so visitors can use the AI agent?